prolesoft/prolesoft.github.io/index.md

 ---
 title: ProleSoft
-subtitle: An organisation of marxist open-source software developers
+subtitle: An organisation of Marxist Free and Open Source software developers
 layout: page
 show_sidebar: true
 ---

 # Mission Statement

 The potential for software to empower the international working class movement is vast; it's time we tapped into it.
 ProleSoft intends to organise working class software developers in pursuit of this goal.

 [Join the chat on Matrix](https://matrix.to/#/!TUENHHyVTWHKRxKiSm:matrix.org?via=matrix.org)